 - publishing the 4 days with the highest demand by 30 April after the compliance period (see the Four peak days page)

-- notifying Scheme Participants of market acquisitions by 31 July after the compliance period
+- notifying Scheme Participants of market acquisitions in September after the compliance period

 Key dates for publishing this information and when you need to meet your obligations is provided on the timeline below.